 When you think of looking up at night, the Moon is probably the first thing that comes to mind.
-It’s the biggest thing in the night sky, we’re all familiar with it, and it’s fascinating to observe it moving between phases and seeing its craters.
+It’s the biggest object in the night sky, and intimately familiar to all of us.
+It’s fascinating to observe our Moon moving between phases, and seeing its numerous craters and lava plains.

-However, our Moon isn’t the only one you can see.
+However, our Moon isn’t the only one visible in the sky.

 A pair of binoculars or a small telescope will clearly reveal Jupiter’s four Galilean moons (Io, Europa, Ganymede and Callisto) as tiny spots in the sky around Jupiter.
-With a larger telescope and clear viewing conditions, you might be able to discern the brighter non-Galilean moons like Himalia and Amalthea.
+With a larger telescope and clear viewing conditions, you could discern Jupiter’s brighter non-Galilean moons like Himalia and Amalthea.

 A medium sized telescope will also get you a few of Saturn’s moons (Titan, Rhea, Enceladus, Dione).